Stylization

 Added to the content element in the expanded state in CSS animation mode (animationMode: 'css').

-• Allows styling the expanded state, e.g., changing the background or border.
+• Allows styling the expanded state, such as changing the background or border.

 • Useful for visually indicating the active state of the content.